mainkoon81/Study-Tableau/README.md

 <img src="https://user-images.githubusercontent.com/31917400/33681307-09ca5484-dabc-11e7-8daf-ac41e4967a76.png" width="600" height="290" />

 We can use the set in plots to encode these products that are losing money.
 Let's look at the total profits for the different sub-categories of products.
 With the set you just made, you can split these bars into losses and gains.
+The red bars are showing how much money is lost due to the bad products.
+It looks like Office Supplies products are almost all winners, but Furniture is losing a lot of money.

 <img src="https://user-images.githubusercontent.com/31917400/33681549-cd9233fa-dabc-11e7-87c4-7bfb8573667a.png" />

+#### X. Calculated Fields